 Our death café is part of the larger death café project (Welcome to Death Cafe).

-By uniting in a shared, safe space with the specific intention of this topic, death cafes make a universal, but taboo, more comfortable to explore.
-To add to the comfort factor, when in-person, death cafes would often provide drinks and desserts (hence the “cafe”).
+By uniting in a shared space with the specific intention of this topic, death cafes make a universal, but taboo, more comfortable to explore.
+To add to the comfort factor, when in-person, death cafes would often provide drinks and desserts (hence the “café”).

 We have been meeting virtually since April 2020, approximately twice a month.
 Our meetings generally start with some death café ground rules (confidentiality, kindness), then we go around the group, introduce ourselves, speak what’s on our minds related to death and dying, and find a topic for the group from there.
 Participants are not required to share.

 Beginning in 2022, I started facilitating LGBTQIA+ death cafes to explore the specific needs and experiences of our pride community (even in death, our community experiences inequalities).
 I kindly respect that allies refrain from attending.